MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/out-of-stack-space-error-28.md

 - You have too many active  **Function**, **Sub**, or **Property** procedure calls.
-Check that[procedures](../../Glossary/vbe-glossary.md#procedure) aren't nested too deeply.
+Check that [procedures](../../Glossary/vbe-glossary.md#procedure) aren't nested too deeply.
 This is especially true with recursive procedures, that is, procedures that call themselves.
 Make sure recursive procedures terminate properly.
 Use the **Calls** dialog box to view which procedures are active (on the stack).

 - Your local [variables](../../Glossary/vbe-glossary.md#variable) require more local variable space than is available.